Complaint Handling Procedures

-If we use the One Call process, we call the Provider and ask it to resolve the Complaint immediately by agreeing to the resolution the Consumer wants.
+If we use the One Call process, we call the Provider and ask the Provider to resolve the Complaint immediately by agreeing to the resolution the Consumer wants.
 If the Provider agrees, we close the case as resolved.

 5.2 Case management